malachite-sprite/basketball-AI/README.md

   -3 	-intercepted team basket
   -4	-enemy basket

- -Each PAO would have an outcome number.
-The outcome number is the expected success level of the action in that pattern.
-Although the action could be shooting (which by the above table could only result in a 4, -1, or -3 outcome), the outcome number could be a 2.5 because of the probability of success.
-Outcomes could possibly be greater than a 4, if they repeatedly succeed, but hopefully game balancing would prevent this from happening (it would be a broken game that had a strategy that succeeded so easily).
+ -Each PAR would have an result number.
+The result number is the expected success level of the action in that pattern.
+Although the action could be shooting (which by the above table could only result in a 4, -1, or -3 result), the result number could be a 2.5 because of the probability of success.
+Results could possibly be greater than a 4, if they repeatedly succeed, but hopefully game balancing would prevent this from happening (it would be a broken game that had a strategy that succeeded so easily).

- -Each time step, a player would compare the current game's pattern to their list of PAO triplets.
-If a PAO pattern would match the current game's pattern, then the player would take the action dictated by the PAO.
-If the outcome returns as expected, then the outcome number would be adjusted positively.
-If the outcome returns against the expected, then the tolerances, positions, or outcome number will be adjusted.
+ -Each time step, a player would compare the current game's pattern to their list of PAR triplets.
+If a PAR pattern would match the current game's pattern, then the player would take the action dictated by the PAR.
+If the result returns as expected, then the result number would be adjusted positively.
+If the result returns against the expected, then the tolerances, positions, or result number will be adjusted.